 This way you’ll know for sure that the store didn’t switch your diamond, and that the diamond you left with is the same stone you started with.

 Now take a look at the overall proportions of the stone from the side view.
 Do you see that line that cuts across the pavilion (base of the diamond)?

 That’s light reflecting into the stone, bouncing across, and coming back out to the viewer in a splash of brilliance, fire and scintillation (sparkle).

 That line should reflect across in a straight line (not slanted)…

-By removing the Flaw, the Diamond will look better, be cleaner and get a better Clarity Rating… And not affect the overall quality of the stone much.
+By removing the flaw, the diamond will look better, be cleaner, and get a better clarity grade… And not affect the overall quality of the stone much.